Urban Analytics in R

 Deadlines & Extension Requests

-Completed lab session materials are due by the end of lab (8 PM) in MS Teams.
+Completed lab session materials are due by the end of lab (8 PM) in Canvas.
 You only need to submit one lab work for each topic.

 If there is a reason to extend the deadline for the entire class, please discuss with me at least a week ahead and make a cogent case.